neuronetio/eventorjs/README.md

 });
 ```
 Lets assume that we have three UI components.
-You can use `before` and `after` to show and hide spinner (hourglass) in each component individualy.
+You can use `useBefore` and `useAfter` to show and hide spinner (hourglass) in each component individualy.
 You can listen some event and then do some request in each component (just for demonstration purpose)
-In `before` we will show an spinner and in `after` we will remove it in each component when request return some data.
+In `useBefore` we will show an spinner and in `useAfter` we will remove it in each component when request return some data.
-All components will work independently because `after` will work with each listener independently too.
+All components will work independently because `useAfter` will work with each listener independently too.
-Only `afterAll` will wait untill all requests has finished.
+Only `useAfterAll` will wait untill all requests has finished.
 So it is quite usable.

 ## wildcards